-Home to our annual Maple Tree Tap event this picturesque park also features live bison and elk herds with informational kiosks to introduce you to these amazing animals.
-Explore the park on quiet prairie and river hiking trails or visit our playground & nature playscape for a fun, family adventure, have a picnic at one of our convenient shelters, book your next family get together at Olsen Lodge, or stay the night in our beautiful campgrounds.
+Home to our annual Maple Tree Tap event, this picturesque park also features live bison and elk herds with informational kiosks to introduce you to these amazing animals.
+Explore the park on quiet prairie and river hiking trails, visit the playground, have a picnic at a shelter, book your next family get-together at Olsen Lodge, or stay the night in one of three beautiful campgrounds.

-Botna Bend Park is located on the West Nishnabotna River Water Trail & also features access to this meandering river for your canoeing or tubing adventure.
+Botna Bend Park is located on the West Nishnabotna River Water Trail and offers access to this meandering river for your canoe, kayak, tube, or fishing adventures.

 Starting at $20.00More Info